nrobinson2000/dotfiles-plus/README.md

 ./install
 ```

+After the script completes, reboot your system and you should be presented with a graphical login.

 Since this script does not make any assumptions about your graphics card or
 bootloader you should install and configure the appropriate packages if
 necessary.